VidyalakshmiMohan/IMS/README.md

 Restocking products in the inventory
 Updating Product's price using Product Id
 How much different quantities sold
-How much quantities sold from Product Id is provided
+How much quantities sold from Product Id  provided

 # Files
 inventory.json - Contains the product details of the Chocolate Shop's Inventory